apache/bookkeeper/site3/website/docs/admin/upgrade.md

 | Name | Old Default Value | New Default Value | Notes |
 |------|-------------------|-------------------|-------|
 | enableDigestTypeAutodetection | false | true | Autodetect the digest type and passwd when opening a ledger.
 It will ignore the provided digest type, but still verify the provided passwd. |

-### 4.7.x to 4.8.X upgrade

-In 4.8.x a new feature is added to persist explicitLac in FileInfo and explicitLac entry in Journal.
-(Note: Currently this feature is not available if your ledgerStorageClass is DbLedgerStorage, ISSUE #1533 is going to address it) Hence current journal format version is bumped to 6 and current FileInfo header version is bumped to 1.
-But since default config values of 'journalFormatVersionToWrite' and 'fileInfoFormatVersionToWrite' are set to older versions, this feature is off by default.
-To enable this feature those config values should be set to current versions.
-Once this is enabled then we cannot rollback to previous Bookie versions (4.7.x and older), since older version code would not be able to deal with explicitLac entry in Journal file while replaying journal and also reading Header of Index files / FileInfo would fail reading Index files with newer FileInfo version.
-So in summary, it is a non-rollbackable feature and it applies even if explicitLac is not being used.

 ### 4.5.x to 4.6.x upgrade